 Why I do it: I’ve always gravitated toward older persons, to their experiences, perspective, and hard-earned wisdom.
 Over the decades, my life has been enriched by elders… parents, teachers, friends, mentors, and clients.
 This role provides an opportunity to give back, while continuing to be enriched by the lives of those we serve every day.

-What I do: Listen to the needs of older adults and their families so we can develop innovative tools and services that enhance a person’s ability to maintain a life of independence and choice.
+What I do: I listen to the needs of older adults and their families so we can develop innovative tools and services that enhance a person’s ability to maintain a life of independence and choice as they age.

 Why I do it: I believe that every person should have the opportunity to live a long and healthy life.
 How wonderful it is to help create the environments and opportunities that enable people to be and do what they value throughout their lives.

-What I do: I oversee our Meals on Wheels and congregate meals programs.
+What I do: I oversee our Meals on Wheels and congregate meals programs at our contracted sites.
 I also maintain our two agency buildings.

 Why I do it: The chance to help an older adult through even a few of their challenges as they age is very rewarding.
 The friendships and partnerships gained over my time here have been amazing.